Skip to main content

 2.1 Information You Provide Directly.
 We collect information that you voluntarily provide when you register for an account, use the Service, or contact us:

-- Identity verification data: For lockout jobs, photos of identification documents and proof of residence/ownership uploaded by technicians.
+• Identity verification data: For lockout jobs, photos of identification documents and proof of residence/ownership uploaded by techs.

-- Voice and SMS data (Pro plan only): If your shop uses KeyBolt + Phone, we process inbound and outbound call audio, call recordings, automatically generated call transcripts (English and Spanish), DTMF keypad presses (transfer codes), caller-ID numbers, call duration and routing metadata, two-way SMS message content sent and received through the platform, and auto-reply templates configured by your shop.
-Call recordings are stored encrypted in our object storage; transcripts are generated by Telnyx and stored alongside the call record.
+• Voice and SMS data (Pro plan only): If your shop uses KeyBolt Pro, we process inbound and outbound call audio, call recordings, automatically generated call transcripts (English and Spanish), DTMF keypad presses (transfer codes), caller-ID numbers, call duration and routing metadata, two-way SMS message content sent and received through the platform, and auto-reply templates configured by your shop.
+Call recordings are stored by Telnyx (the underlying carrier) on its own infrastructure under its retention schedule; KeyBolt does not retain a copy of the call audio in its own storage unless your shop explicitly clicks “Save Permanently” on a specific call or enables automatic archiving (KeyBolt Pro).
+See Section 8a.6 for the full retention story.
+Transcripts and call metadata are stored on the call record on KeyBolt’s side.

 2.2 Information Collected Automatically.
 When you access the Service, we automatically collect certain technical information: